 After Frank persists and April’s avoidance, he confesses to his affair:

-“As a matter of fact there is something I’d like to tell you about.
-I’ve been with a girl a few times.
+“As a matter of fact, I’d like to tell you about something.
+I’ve been with a girl a few times in the city.

 A girl I hardly even know.

 It was nothing to me.
 But it’s really over now.
-If I wasn’t sure of that I guess I could have never of told you about it.”
+If I wasn’t sure of that, I could have never told you about it.”

 April, not that shocked, asks why he told her.
 What was the point of it?